Smaller UPI Firms Seek Fair Competition with Major Players at NPCI Meeting

 ETtech

-A clutch of smaller third-party UPI (Unified Payments Interface) players, including Amazon Pay, Cred, Flipkart-owned Super Money, Mobikwik and Navi, are set to pitch fresh curbs on market leaders at a meeting with the National Payments Corporation of India (NPCI), as the industry grapples with the long-pending market share cap issue.
+A clutch of smaller third-party UPI players, including Amazon Pay, Cred, Super Money, and Navi, are set to demand fresh curbs on market leaders at a meeting with the National Payments Corporation of India (NPCI) on Thursday, as the industry grapples with the long-pending market share cap issue.

-Industry executives told ET that the meeting scheduled for Thursday will see participation from companies beyond PhonePe, Google Pay and Paytm, will see smaller firms jointly pushing proposals aimed at limiting further expansion by the top three.
+Industry executives told ET that the meeting, in which players beyond PhonePe, Google Pay, and Paytm will also participate, will see the smaller firms jointly pushing proposals aimed at limiting further expansion by the top three.

-Among the measures being sought are restrictions on user acquisition tactics such as non-solicitation of UPI ID mappers for both new and existing users and a ban on targeting users for app downloads based on contact book data.
+Among the measures being discussed are restrictions on user acquisition tactics such as solicitation of UPI ID mappers, and a ban on targeting people for app downloads based on a user’s contact book data.

 This editorial summary reflects ET Tech and other public reporting on Smaller UPI Firms Seek Fair Competition with Major Players at NPCI Meeting.